LShivaRudra/ROV_8_ThrusterControl/README.md

 The Non-Linear PID model(.slx file) is provided which explains the control system with PID controller.

-For the LQR controller based control system, there are three files provided.
+For the LQR controller based control system, there are two files provided.

-One is the '.m' file that is required to be executed to implement the '.slx' files.
+One is the '.m' file that is required to be executed to implement the '.slx' file.

-'LQR1.slx' uses a basic LQR controller without any noise added.
+'LQR_1.slx' uses a basic LQR controller with any white noise added.
+Check out both the models made using this controller in the same '.slx file'(one uncommented and the other commented).

-'LQR2.slx' involves white noise(check both the models: commented and uncommented in this file)